 Note that with PNP, there's a processing time period for the application to the province for nomination.
 Thereafter, there's a waiting period of eligibility assessment as well.
 Once this is completed, and you're successful, you would have another waiting period for your application to the federal government for permanent residence.
 The processing period at this stage could take about one to two years.

-We'd like to remind candidates that you can reduce the processing times of your application, irrespective of the procedures, by simply ensuring that you've filled out all information correctly on the forms.
+We'd like to remind candidates that you can reduce the Canada processing time of your application, irrespective of the procedures, by simply ensuring that you've filled out all information correctly on the forms.
 Additionally, you must provide the relevant documents that validates the information you've provided on the forms.

 Now, let’s look at the Visitor Visa and how it works.